mmastrac/bootstrap/bootstrap/README.md

 ## bootstrap4/

 This is the first stage C compiler that compilers a (very reduced) subset of C. Currently a work-in-progress.

+## bootstrap5/

+A full C89 compiler written in a simpler subset of C than can compile a full CXX compiler (as long as it conforms to C89).
+Currently a work-in-progress.